eng1team1/the-game/README.md

 ### Hi there 👋
-This website is under construction.
-This is the main repository for eng1team1(application bread).
+This page is under construction and it is the main repository for eng1team1(application? bread).